pab1it0/polymarket-mcp/README.md

 }
 ```

+> Note: You'll need to build the Docker image first with `docker build -t polymarket-mcp-server .`

-### Running with uv (Alternative Method)
+### UV Setup (Alternative Method)

-If you prefer not to use Docker, you can use `uv` to run the server directly.
+If you prefer not to use Docker, you can use `uv` to run the server directly:

 1. Create and configure a `.env` file in the project root directory: